dedyoc/lostbrainz/content/AWS Note/index.md

 ---
 title: AWS Notes
 ---

-This is my note for AWS Studying
+This is my note for AWS Studying, mostly for SAA-C03